KDE/digikam-doc/post_processing/metadata_editor.rst

     - **Origin**: formal descriptive information about the item.

         - **Digitization date** and **Digitization time**: these checkbox allows to edit the date, time, and zone of the digital representation.
 Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
         - **Creation date** and **Creation time**: these checkbox allows to edit the date, time, and zone of the intellectual content.
 Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
-This values can be synchronized with the **Exif Creation date**.
+These values can be synchronized with the **Exif Creation date**.
         - **Location**: this checkbox allows to edit the full country names referenced by the content.
 Multiple pre-configured entries can be append to the list.
         - **City**: this checkbox allows to edit the city of content origin.
 This field is limited to 32 characters.
         - **Sublocation**: this checkbox allows to edit the content location within city.
 This field is limited to 32 characters.